 I was born and raised in Las Vegas, NV and got my BS and MS degrees at Utah State University studying Biological Engineering.
 I am interested in nanotechnology, nanodrug delivery, and in vitro disease modeling.
 Currently, I am optimizing solid-state nanopore detection to probe for microRNA biomarkers in support of early cancer detection.
 Outside the lab, I play bass guitar, enjoy any live music, and play ice hockey.

-I was born and raised in Mars Hill, NC and am currently a Junior at Wake Forest University majoring in Biochemistry and Molecular Biology.
+I was born and raised in Mars Hill, NC and am currently a Senior at Wake Forest University majoring in Biochemistry and Molecular Biology.
 My work in the Hall Lab has revolved around using solid-state nanopores to analyze hyaluronic acid and other biological molecules.
 Outside of the Lab, I enjoy finding new places in Winston-Salem, cooking big meals, painting by numbers, and taking care of my many plants.

 Past Group Members